Saamy: Production

-After directing the Tamil film.
-Thamizh (2002), the production company, Kavithalayaa Productions called Hari to direct a film for them since Hari assisted few of their films.
+After Hari directed Thamizh (2002), the production company, Kavithalayaa Productions called him to direct a film for them since Hari assisted in some of their films.
 The film was titled as Saamy, with Ajith Kumar initially considered to play the lead role before he was replaced by Vikram.
-Trisha was selected as the makers wanted a fresh pair opposite Vikram.
-Telugu actor Kota Srinivasa Rao was selected to play negative role making his debut in Tamil.
+Though Vikram had earlier portrayed a police officer in Kaaval Geetham (1992), his father discouraged him from accepting Saamy, feeling he did not look like a police officer, but Vikram still signed the film.
+Trisha was selected as the makers wanted an actress who had never acted with Vikram as his pair before.

-The film's shooting began in September 2002 when Vikram was simultaneously filming for his early 2003 releases such as Dhool and Kadhal Sadugudu, and the shooting took place at Tirunelveli and Karaikudi.
-Some fight scenes were shot at the busy lanes in Karaikudi where Vikram chased some rowdies and Pudichirukku song was Shot in New Zealand.
-The climax fight scene was shot for nearly five days, with Priyan canning the shots and Super Subbarayan choreographing the fights.
+Some fight scenes were shot at the busy lanes in Karaikudi.
+The climax fight scene was shot for nearly five days.
 A set resembling Thirunelveli market designed by art director Kathir was built at Kumbakonam.
-Vikram worked on his body for the film, sporting a thick waist to show notable differences from his other police film, Dhill and also put on eight kilograms.
+Vikram worked on his body for the film, sporting a thick waist to show notable differences from his other police film, Dhill and also put on 8 kg.

 Soundtrack

 The soundtrack album and background score were composed by Harris Jayaraj.
-The song "Kalyanam Thaan" brought recognition to its lyricist Snehan, but received criticism from women's lib organisations for the lyrics "Thaaliya thaan kattikitu petthukalaama, illai pullakutti kattikitu pethukulaama?"
+The song "Kalyanam Thaan" brought recognition to its lyricist Snehan, but received criticism from women's lib organisations for the lyrics "Thaaliya thaan kattikitu petthukalaama, illai pullakutti pethukkittu kattikkalaama?"
 (Shall we have kids after getting married or shall we have the kids first and then get married?).
-This part of the song was played once again in the film's Hindi remake Policegiri in 2013.